 If you’re thinking about adding one of these features, you might be weighing a gas vs. wood fire pit.
 There are certainly different reasons why each might appeal to you.
 We’ll walk you through some considerations so that you can ultimately choose what is best for you.

-The Pros and the Cons of Gas and Wood Fire Pits
+The Pros and Cons of a Wood vs Gas Fire Pit

 As you weigh your options, let’s explore some of the pros and cons of gas and wood fire pits.
 Keep in mind what might be a “pro” for one homeowner would be a “con” for another.
 We’ll present all of the information you ought to know so that you can come to the best decision on your own.